eyaylagul/talk/README.md

 Talk v2.1.0 is supported realtime messaging.
 Learn more about [Talk Live Messaging](https://github.com/nahid/talk#realtime-messaging)

-This package extended from Nahid/Talk package
+This package extended from Nahid/Talk package.